 Our answer is that it depends.
 Sometimes companies are determined to get their teams back on site as quickly as possible.
 Others are realizing that their companies can flourish with remote employees.

 If you’re hoping that a role stays remote in the future, it’s a good idea to ask the right questions to gain valuable insight during the interview process.

 The good thing about interviewing now is that companies have several years of verifiable data indicating how remote workers perform.
 Have they had success with their teams being remote?
 What message is leadership providing to their employees?
 What does leadership consider when making these types of decisions?

 If you’re hoping your company lets you continue to work remotely, there are a few things you can do to increase the likelihood of this.

 We suggest that you demonstrate your value as quickly as possible.
 Getting up to speed and quickly proving your value may help you continue some form of remote work.
-Specifically, examples of making money, saving money, improving a process or saving time are all great ways to demonstrate your value quickly while working remotely.
+Specifically, examples of making money, saving money, improving a process or saving time are great ways to demonstrate your value quickly while working remotely.

 Don’t forget that you can always propose an alternative option.